natxocc/sigpro/docs/api/each.md

 ### 1. Basic Keyed List (Recommended)

-Always provide a unique `id` as the key.
+Pass the name of the property that contains the unique identifier (e.g., `"id"`).
 This allows SigPro to reuse DOM nodes when the list is reordered or filtered.

 ```javascript
 const users = $([